James Fenimore Cooper: Europe

-Cooper's distaste for the corruption of the European aristocracy, especially in England and France, grew as he observed them manipulate the legislature and judiciary to the exclusion of other classes.
+In Europe, Cooper's hostility to the perceived corruption of European aristocracy grew as he witnessed the effect they had on the politics of the United Kingdom and France, in particular, what Cooper considered to be the power they held in national legislature and judiciaries to the exclusion of other classes.
 In 1832, he entered the lists as a political writer in a series of letters to Le National, a Parisian journal.
 He defended the United States against a string of charges brought by the Revue Britannique.
 For the rest of his life, he continued skirmishing in print, sometimes for the national interest, sometimes for that of the individual, and frequently for both at once.

-This opportunity to make a political confession of faith reflected the political turn that he already had taken in his fiction, having attacked European anti-republicanism in The Bravo (1831).
-Cooper continued this political course in The Heidenmauer (1832) and The Headsman: or the Abbaye of Vigneron (1833).
+This opportunity to make a political confession of faith reflected the political turn that he already had taken in his fiction, having attacked European antirepublicanism in The Bravo (1831).
+Cooper continued this political course in The Heidenmauer (1832) and The Headsman: The Abbaye des Vignerons (1833).
 The Bravo depicted Venice as a place where a ruthless oligarchy lurks behind the mask of the "serene republic".
 All were widely read on both sides of the Atlantic, though some Americans accused Cooper of apparently abandoning American life for European—not realizing that the political subterfuges in the European novels were cautions directed at his American audiences.
-Thus The Bravo was roughly treated by some critics in the United States.
+Thus, The Bravo was roughly treated by some critics in the United States.